secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Cracking into HTB/Getting Started/Problem Solving/Common Pitfalls.md

 Initialization Sequence Completed
 ```
 - #### Getting VPN Address
-	- Another way of checking whether we are connected to the VPN network is by checking our VPN `tun0` address, which we can find with the following command:
-	- Common Pitfalls
+	- We can also check by attempting to get our `tun0` address:
 ```shell-session
 secmancer@htb[/htb]$ ip -4 a show tun0